Redfin vs. Realtor: An Easy Choice

 👥 Team-based vs. agent approach.
 Redfin agents don’t manage every aspect of your sale themselves.
 Instead, they work with a team of specialists, including marketers and transaction coordinators.
 This differs from realtors at other brokerages, who often handle most of the transaction.

 📈 Higher transaction volume.
 Redfin agents handle three times as many clients as other realtors.
-In 2023, Redfin agents closed an average of 27 deals, compared to just 10 closed by realtors nationwide.[1]
+Redfin agents close an average of 27 deals annually, compared to just 10 closed by realtors nationwide.[1]

 Redfin services: What to expect